ramblinjan/stator/readme.md

 WIP.

-Coming soon: a highly capable state-based routing library that simply treats the URI as an interface to application state, represented by a single object.
+Coming soon: a highly capable state-based routing library that treats the URI as an interface to application state, represented by a single object.

 Inspired by [can-route](https://canjs.com/doc/can-route.html).